NZME/django-rq-pulse/README.rst

         ...
     )

-Define the `DEFAULT_FROM_EMAIL` and `ADMINS` Django settings because these settings will be used to send notification emails.
+Define the `SERVER_EMAIL` and `ADMINS` Django settings because these settings will be used to send notification emails.

 Define a dictionary in your Django settings for your Redis connection details like so::